 the building with the blue European flag is the rear section of Palazzo Borghese

 reflect its current location; (right-below) Renaissance glazed terracotta tondo (School of the Della Robbia, previously inside the old church) between two XIXth century additions

-In 1455 Cardinal Alain de CoŰtivy de Taillebourg obtained the assignment of a very small church for the inhabitants of Brittany living in Rome; the dedication of the church was changed from S. Andrea de' Marmorari to S. Ivo dei Brittoni (St. Ives was born in Brittany in 1253 and he spent there all his life) and the building was renovated during the XVIth century (click here for a list of national churches in Rome).
+In 1455 Cardinal Alain de CoŰtivy from a noble family of Brittany obtained the assignment of a very small church for his countrymen living in Rome; the dedication of the church was changed from S. Andrea de' Marmorari to S. Ivo dei Brittoni (St. Ives was born in Brittany in 1253 and he spent there all his life) and the building was renovated during the XVIth century.

-In 1878 S. Ivo dei Brittoni was pulled down and rebuilt in a slightly different location by Luca Carimini, who designed an early Renaissance fašade; unfortunately he used a grey stone, typical of many Florentine monuments, but which in this case deteriorated rapidly, so that the reliefs at the sides of the portal are already worn out.
+In 1878 S. Ivo dei Brittoni was demolished and rebuilt in a slightly different location by Luca Carimini, who designed an early Renaissance fašade; unfortunately he used pietra serena, a grey sandstone, typical of many Florentine monuments, but which deteriorates rapidly, so that the reliefs at the sides of the portal are already worn out.
 The architect designed also the neo-Renaissance fašade of S. Chiara.

 Palazzo Cardelli and (inset) detail of the cornice showing the heraldic symbols of the family: Cardelli means small thistles

 The construction of Palazzo Cardelli started in 1516 when Jacopo Cardelli, a close friend of Cardinal Raffaele Riario, nephew of Pope Sixtus IV and secretary to Pope Leo X, bought some small houses to build a family palace for his four sons.
 The current building, where the Cardelli still live, is the result of five centuries of additions and modifications; the fašade was designed by Francesco da Volterra towards the end of the XVIth century.